Education

 “My building administration came to me during my lunch period and told me that they needed to be taken down by the end of the day,” Inama said.
 “They told me that they were in violation of district policy because, in today’s political environment, they’re considered a ‘personal opinion.'”

 “Because I was told to take it down by the end of the day, I did so,” Inama continued.
 “And the following few days, I was was just so unsettled by it.
-And so I went back into my classroom and put it back up.
+So I went back into my classroom and put it back up.
 And I emailed my principal and said I just, ‘I don’t agree.
 I don’t agree that this is a personal opinion.
 I think this is the basis of public education.'”

 “While we respect individuals’ rights to express their perspectives, it is important to reaffirm that this situation is not about limiting speech or expression but about ensuring consistency in our classrooms and maintaining a learning environment free from distraction,” a statement sent to Today from Chief of Staff of Communications at West Ada School District said.